Monehin/simchain/docs/CURRENT_STATUS.md

 **Status:** ✅ **PRODUCTION READY**

 ## 🎯 System Overview
-SIMChain is a fully operational wallet platform built on Solana blockchain with encrypted phone number storage, unique alias generation, and real on-chain transactions.
+SIMChain is a fully operational multichain wallet platform built on Solana and Polkadot blockchains with encrypted phone number storage, unique alias generation, and real on-chain transactions.
+The USSD flow has been updated to match the USSD_FLOW_SPECIFICATION with improved menu structure and user experience, using the standard USSD code *906#.

 ## 📊 Current Metrics